isomerpages/imh-bicomh/_bicomh/Welcome Message.md

 Research (ACSR) on November 19-20, and the International Society of Addiction Medicine (ISAM) Regional Conference on November 21-22.
-ACSR will focus on optimizing recovery for individuals living with schizophrenia, while ISAM will explore community support for behavioral addiction recovery.</p>
+ACSR will focus on optimizing recovery for individuals living with schizophrenia, while ISAM Regional Conference will explore community support for behavioral addiction recovery.</p>
 <p>Our focus areas, schizophrenia and behavioral addictions, are significant.
 Schizophrenia is a severe mental health disorder affecting approximately 24 million people globally, or 1 in 300 people, according to WHO (2022).